microsoft/vscode-mssql/README.md

   *	Spanish: Andy Gonzalez, Alberto Poblacion

 ## What's new in 1.0
-* We are please to announce the official GA of the MSSQL extension!
+* We are pleased to announce the official GA of the MSSQL extension!
 This release focuses on stability, localization support, and top customer feedback issues
 * The MSSQL extension is now localized.
 Use the `Configure Language` command in VSCode to change to your language of choice.
 Restart the application and the MSSQL extension will now support your language for all commands and messages.
 * Community-added support for `Save as Excel`, which supports saving to .xlsx format and opening this in the default application for .xlsx files on your machine.
 * Numerous bug fixes:
-  * IntelliSense improvements to support configuration of Intellisense options from user settings, plus keyword fixes.
+  * IntelliSense improvements to support configuration of IntelliSense options from user settings, plus keyword fixes.
   * Query Execution fixes and improvements: [#832](https://github.com/Microsoft/vscode-mssql/issues/832), [#815](https://github.com/Microsoft/vscode-mssql/issues/815), [#803](https://github.com/Microsoft/vscode-mssql/issues/803), [#794](https://github.com/Microsoft/vscode-mssql/issues/794), [#772](https://github.com/Microsoft/vscode-mssql/issues/772)
   * Improved support for downloading and installing the tools service behind proxies
   * Improvements to `Go To Definition` / `Peek Definition` support [#769](https://github.com/Microsoft/vscode-mssql/issues/769)